Muhsin Hendricks

-Muhsin Hendricks (June 1967 – 15 February 2025) was a South African imam, Islamic scholar and LGBTQ activist.
+Muhsin Hendricks (7 June 1967 – 15 February 2025) was a South African imam, Islamic scholar and LGBTQ activist.
 He was involved in various LGBTQ Muslim advocacy groups and was an advocate for greater acceptance of LGBTQ people within Islam.
 He has been described as the world's first openly gay imam, having come out in 1996.
-Hendricks died from gunfire wounds in an attack on February 2025 in Bethelsdorp, South Africa.
-In an obituary, The Economist wrote that Hendricks "fought homophobia with the Koran", and that his ministry provided "meeting places, a mosque, constant reassurance and two human-rights foundations to defend Muslims torn between their faith and their sexuality".
+Hendricks died from gunfire wounds in an attack in February 2025 in Bethelsdorp, South Africa.
+In an obituary, The Economist wrote that Hendricks "fought homophobia with the Quran", and that his ministry provided "meeting places, a mosque, constant reassurance and two human-rights foundations to defend Muslims torn between their faith and their sexuality".

 Early and personal life

-Hendricks was born in Cape Town in June 1967 and brought up in a traditional Muslim home.
+Hendricks was born in Cape Town on June 7 1967 and brought up in a traditional Muslim home.
 His grandfather was an Islamic cleric.
 He studied at the University of Islamic Studies in Karachi, Pakistan.
-He also holds a diploma in councelling and communications through the South African College of Applied Psychology.
+He also held a diploma in counselling and communications through the South African College of Applied Psychology.
 He stated that he used his studies to counsel the marginalised Muslim queer community.
 He stated that his "forefathers are a mixture of Indonesian and Indian background.
 They were brought to Cape Town as political prisoners and slaves by the Dutch colonialists".

 He married a woman in 1991, and had children with her before they divorced in 1996: later that year he came out as gay.
 He subsequently lived in a barn for three months, fasting for around 80 days and meditating on his faith in the form of Salat al-Istikharah.
 Hendricks came out later that year, at the age of 29.
 At the time, he was serving as an imam, imparting teachings in mosques and at the nearby madrasa, and he was fired because of his sexual orientation.
 Although his father was supportive, his mother was shocked.
 He and his mother reconciled after she spent ten days living with Hendricks and his partner, and the two maintained a close relationship until her death.

 Hendricks married a Hindu man in 2006.